-As noted previously, human control over existing weapons systems is also exercised in present practice through limitations, in technical, legal and policy terms, on the time during which and the space within which a weapon operates independently of human control.
+As noted previously, human control over existing weapons systems is also exercised in current practice through limitations, in technical, legal and policy terms, on the time during which and the space within which a weapon operates independently of human control.

-In the case of sensor-fused weapons discussed above, a human commander knows the size and determines the position of the area within which the weapon acts independently.
-A relatively short time should pass between the setting of the target area and an attack, and the time during which the weapon acts independent of human control is also limited (the time between the weapon's launch and the detonation or self-neutralisation).
+In the case of the sensor-fused weapons discussed above, a human commander determines the position of the search-area within which the weapon acts independently.
+Similarly, Brimstone missiles can be programmed not to search for targets until they reach a given point, or only to accept targets in a designated box area.6 If a relatively short time passes between the determination of the target area and an attack, and if the period during the which the weapon searches for targets is also short, then the commander should have a greater capacity to make reliable judgements about conditions in that target area.

 The size and geographic location of the target area and the time window are important determinants of human control exercised over weapons systems.
-If the area is small, fixed in space, and the time window is short, a human commander should be expected to possess the necessary information to determine, at any given moment, what objects other than legitimate military objectives within that area risk being targeted by an AWS or otherwise affected by an attack, allowing her to apply the law, assess the risk to civilians, balance military and humanitarian considerations, and if necessary, suspend or cancel an attack.
+If the area is small, fixed in space, and the time window is short, a human commander should be expected to possess the necessary information to determine, at any given moment, what objects other than legitimate military objectives within that area risk being targeted by an AWS or otherwise affected by an attack, allowing her to predict the weapon's effects, apply the law, assess the risk to civilians, balance military and humanitarian considerations, and if necessary, suspend or cancel an attack.